 The group that filed the first liquidation plan said their goal was “to facilitate the prompt and efficient conclusion of the Chapter 11 cases.”
-Their members, including Blue Mountain Timberline Ltd., Cyrus Capital Partners LP, Deutsche Bank Securities Inc. and Waterstone Capital Management LP, hold about 65 percent of certain MF Global loans and bonds (MFGLQ), they said.
+Their members, including Blue Mountain Timberline Ltd., Cyrus Capital Partners LP, Deutsche Bank Securities Inc. and Waterstone Capital Management LP, hold about 65 percent of certain MF Global loans and bonds (MFGLQ:US), they said.

 Professional fees and expenses are eroding the assets left for MF Global creditors, according to the group’s filings.
 Bankruptcy lawyers and advisers have put in bills for $48.7 million, of which about $27.2 million was unpaid on Nov.
 30.

 MF Global filed the eighth-largest U.S. bankruptcy on Oct.
 31, 2011, after getting margin calls and bank demands for money following its investment in the debt of troubled European economies.
 The company, which was headed by former New Jersey Governor Corzine, listed assets of $41 billion and debt of $39.7 billion in its Chapter 11 filing.

 Trustee James Giddens is separately liquidating the brokerage.